Wavelength

 About

-On Wavelength, fans have rated Ariana Grande's catalog across 20 albums from 298 opinions, with an overall average of 8.4/10.
-The top-rated Ariana Grande album is thank u, next (2019) with a 8.7/10 average from 24 ratings, followed by Sweetener and eternal sunshine deluxe: brighter days ahead.
-The discography on Wavelength spans 2013 to 2025. thank u, next ranks as the highest-rated Ariana Grande song on Wavelength with a 9.8/10 average.
+On Wavelength, fans have rated Ariana Grande's catalog across 23 albums from 447 opinions, with an overall average of 8.1/10.
+The top-rated Ariana Grande album is thank u, next (2019) with a 8.6/10 average from 28 ratings, followed by eternal sunshine deluxe: brighter days ahead and Sweetener.
+The discography on Wavelength spans 2013 to 2026. ghostin ranks as the highest-rated Ariana Grande song on Wavelength with a 9.6/10 average.

 thank u, next